Washington's famed Howard Theater back from the brink

 The Supremes made their first stage appearance there in 1962 and Ella Fitzgerald won an amateur night contest.
 Ahmet Ertegun, founder of Atlantic Records, got his musical start by listening to jazz at the Howard.

-James Walker, a 71-year-old retired federal worker, said he had seen many shows during the theater's heyday, including James Brown, the Four Tops and the Supremes.
+James Walker, a 71-year-old retired federal worker, said he had seen many shows during the theatre's heyday, including James Brown, the Four Tops and the Supremes.

 "This was it, this was the place to go," he said.
 The reopening "is fabulous.
 It's part of an upward drive to redo the community."